 \begin{enumerate}

 \item We have seen that twisted duality is intimately related to medial graphs and checkerboard colourability, but further depths remain.
-For example, if $G$ is any embedded 4-regular graph, which of its twisted duals are also 4-regular and checkerboard colorable?
+For example, if $G$ is any embedded $4$-regular graph, which of its twisted duals are also $4$-regular and checkerboard colourable?
 These would be the twisted duals that are actually the embedded medial graphs of some embedded graph.
-Suppose $G$ and $H$ are non-isomorphic twisted duals that are both checkerboard colorable.
+Suppose $G$ and $H$ are non-isomorphic twisted duals that are both checkerboard colourable.
 How are the cycle family graphs of $G$ and $H$ related?
-Also, is it possible to characterize those embedded graphs, without degree restrictions, that have a checkerboard colorable twisted dual?
+Also, is it possible to characterize those embedded graphs, without degree restrictions, that have a checkerboard colourable twisted dual?
 Clearly every bipartite graph does (take its full dual), and this question is equivalent to characterizing those $G$ such that $Orb(G)$ contains a bipartite graph.

-\item In this paper we investigated the orbits of the ribbon group action, in particular determining the the orbits of some special subgroups.
+\item In this paper we investigated orbits of the ribbon group action, in particular determining the orbits of some special subgroups.
 However, there are other subgroups of the ribbon group whose actions would be worth exploring.
 Perhaps more importantly, it remains to understand various stabilizer subgroups of the ribbon group action.
-Is it possible to characterize embedded graphs that are ``self twisted dual'', that is, to determine when, for some $\Gamma=\prod_{i=1}^6\g_i (A_i)$, $G^{\Gamma}$ is equivalent to $G$ as embedded graphs, combinatorial maps or abstract graphs.
+Is it possible to characterize embedded graphs that are ``self twisted dual'', that is, to determine some $\Gamma=\prod_{i=1}^6\g_i (A_i)$, so that $G^{\Gamma}$ is equivalent to $G$ as embedded graphs, locally embedded maps or abstract graphs?

 \item A fundamental question that we have not addressed here is how topological invariants of an embedded graph $G$, such as orientability, genus, degree sequence, or number of vertices, vary over the elements in an orbit of the ribbon group action.
-Is it possible to determine at least ranges for any of these invariants?
-More ambitiously, is it possible to determine any of these invariants for $G^{\vg}$ just from $G$ and $\vg$?
+Is it possible to determine ranges for any of these invariants?
+More ambitiously, is it possible to determine any of these invariants for $G^{\vg}$ just from the value of the invariant on $G$ and the knowledge of $\vg$?

-\item Although we focused mainly on topological graph polynomials here, questions also abound for classical graph polynomials such as the Tutte or chromatic polynomial (see \cite{E-MMa, E-MMb} for a survey of graph polynomials).
+\item Although we focused mainly on transition polynomial here, questions also abound for classical graph polynomials such as the Tutte or chromatic polynomials.
 In particular, how are various graph polynomials constrained on $Orb(G)$ for a fixed $G$?

-\item The Penrose polynomial has the following properties for a plane graph $G$: the coefficients of $P(G;\la)$ alternate in sign, $P(G;3)$ counts the number of edge 3-colourings, and $G$ has bridge if and only if $P(G;\la)=0$.
-To what extent do these properties hold in the non-plane case?